Braves vs. Athletics Player Props Betting Odds

 Olson Stats

-- Olson has picked up a hit in two games in a row.
-In his last five games he is batting .278 with three home runs, three walks and six RBI.
+- Olson has picked up at least one hit in three games in a row.
+During his last five outings he is batting .263 with three home runs, two walks and five RBI.

 Olson Recent Games